zeibura/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 The `passTicket` method has an added layer of protection.
 To use this method, call the method of the interface and provide a valid APPLID of the application and JWT token as an input.

-The APPLID is the name of the application (up to 8 characters) that is used by security products to differentiate certain security operations (like PassTickets) between applications.
+The APPLID is the name of the application (up to 8 characters) that is used by security products to differentiate certain security operations (such as PassTickets) between applications.

-This method has an added layer of security, whereby you do not have to provide an input to the method since you already initialized the `ConfigProperties` class.
+This method has an additional layer of security, whereby you do not have to provide an input to the method since you already initialized the `ConfigProperties` class.
 As such, this method automatically fetches the truststore and keystore files as an input.

-In return, this method provides a valid pass ticket as a String to the authorized user.
+In return, this method provides a valid PassTicket as a String to the authorized user.

 **Tip:** For additional information about PassTickets in API ML see [Enabling PassTicket creation for API Services that Accept PassTickets](https://docs.zowe.org/stable/extend/extend-apiml/api-mediation-passtickets.html).